Cycle Syncing: How to Understand Your Menstrual Cycle to Reduce Period Symptoms

 The ovulatory phase lasts about 1 to 2 days, about halfway through your cycle.
 During ovulation, the mature egg is released from your ovary; this is the point in your cycle when you can become pregnant, and the window for conception lasts about 24 hours.

-Nutrition: If you’re trying to conceive, it’s important to take a B complex vitamin that helps reduce the risk of certain brain and neurological conditions in early pregnancy.
-Dr. Haque also recommends eating iron-rich foods and foods rich in folic acid, such as green leafy vegetables, eggs, whole grains, and fresh fruits, to support early pregnancy.
+Nutrition: If you’re trying to conceive, it’s important to take a B complex vitamin, which help reduce the risk of certain brain and neurological conditions in early pregnancy.
+It’s also advisable to eat foods rich in iron and folic acid, such as green leafy vegetables, eggs, whole grains, and fresh fruits, to support this phase, whether you’re trying to become pregnant or not.

 Luteal Phase (Days 15-28)